Do doctor-payment sunshine laws work?

 "This doesn't even present a bird's-eye view," said Charles Ornstein, who has looked at the issue of payments to doctors at ProPublica, a non-profit investigative news organization in New York.

-Ornstein told Reuters Health that disclosure reports from the states the researchers looked at were not available until after 2009 (the end of Nair's study period).
+Ornstein told Reuters Health that both Maine and West Virginia do not make their disclosures available online.
+And, he added, companies did not start disclosing how much they paid doctors until 2009 (the end of Nair's study period).

 Ornstein thinks the main concern is not the overall prescribing of certain classes of drugs.

-Note: (This story is corrected to reflect Maine and West Virginia do not report their disclosures online and companies did not start reporting their disclosures until 2009 in paragraph 17)